Spend your summer with an exciting, inspiring & innovative social impact organisation.

 Bristol, Oxford, London, Cambridge, Winchester and Southampton

 If you'd like to spend your summer interning with a social impact organisation in the UK then look no further!
-Our applications are open currently- apply now!
+Our applications are open January onwards - so make sure to keep an eye out!

 If you want to gain valuable skills and experience, meet like-minded people and work on a meaningful project with some of the UK's most exciting, innovative and inspiring social impact organisations this summer, you're looking in the right place.